Milena Jesenská: Career

 In 1925 Jesenská divorced Pollak and moved back to Prague, where she later met and married avant-garde Czech architect Jaromír Krejcar, with whom she had a daughter, Jana Černá.
 In Prague she continued working as a journalist, writing for newspapers and magazines, and also as children's books editor and translator.
 Some of her articles from the period were published in two separate collections by the Prague Publishing House Topič.

-In the 1930s Jesenská became attracted to communism (like many other Czech intellectuals of the period), but eventually abandoned her sympathies for the ideology altogether in 1936, when she grew aware of excesses of Stalinism.
 In October 1934 her second marriage ended - she gave a consent to divorce Krejcar so that he could marry a Latvian interpreter whom he met during his visit to the Soviet Union.

+In the 1930s Jesenská became attracted to communism.
+In 1931, Jesenská joined the Communist Party of Czechoslovakia though she was later expelled in the mid-'30s for making critical comments about Stalinism, being deemed a "Trotskyist."
+She would later go on to critique Joseph Stalin and the USSR further for not opposing the Third Reich's expansion before 1941 and rather acting in "state interests."
+She likewise disapproved of many Czechslovakian communist officials and rebuked the Communist Party for its conformism and subservience to the USSR.

 Between 1938 and 1939 she edited the prestigious Czech magazine for politics and culture Přítomnost (The Presence), founded and published in Prague by the esteemed political commentator and democrat Ferdinand Peroutka.
 Here she wrote editorials and visionary commentaries on the rise of the Nazi Party in Germany, the Anschluss of Austria to Nazi Germany and the possible consequences this was to have for Czechoslovakia.

 Death

-After the occupation of Czechoslovakia by the German army, Jesenská joined an underground resistance movement and helped many Jewish and political refugees to emigrate.
-She herself decided to stay, however, despite the consequences.
-In November 1939 she was arrested by the Gestapo and imprisoned first in Prague's Pankrác and later in Dresden.
+After the occupation of Czechoslovakia by the German army, Jesenská joined an underground resistance movement and helped many Jews and communists emigrate.
+She herself decided to stay, despite the consequences.

+In November 1939 she was arrested by the Gestapo and imprisoned first in Prague's Pankrác Prison and later in Dresden.
 In October 1940 she was deported to a concentration camp in Ravensbrück in Germany.
 Here she provided moral support to other prisoners and befriended Margarete Buber-Neumann, who wrote her first biography after the war.
 Like other inmates, Jesenská was tattooed with an identity number in the camp - in her case the number was "4714".
 She nevertheless was given the nickname "4711" ("Siebenundvierzig-elf") by other detainees, a reference to a brand of Eau de Cologne which was at the time one of Germany's best known brands.
 Jesenská died of kidney failure, in Ravensbrück, on 17 May 1944.

-Righteous Among the Nations

 On December 14, 1994, Yad Vashem recognized Milena Jesenská as Righteous Among the Nations.